projectit-org/ProjectIt-documentation/src/new-developments/Things-we-like-to-do.md

        may be multiple named editors.
     3. Each of the above projections is in a separate .edit file.
 The name (or default) is defined at the top of the .edit file.

-DONE in release 0.4.0
-3. The editors are ordered as a stack; the order can be indicated by the language engineer in the configuration.
+3. The editors are ordered; the order can be indicated by the language engineer in the configuration.
 The projections are found based on this order.
-The order in which the projection are dynamically searched for, is:
-   1. the current editor (i.e. the set of projections that have the same name as the current projection),
-   2. the top of the editor stack,
-   3. through the editor stack through to the default-default.
+If a box/projection for a concept is not present in the top editor, then the next editor is searched for a projection for the concept.
+So on, till the default editor is reached.
 4. Dynamically, the projections can be switched on and off.
-Only the default editor cannot be switched off.
+Only the default editor can not be switched off.
    This means that in the search for a box/projection, the editors that are switched off are not searched.
 5. Projections may specifically request that a property is displayed using a projection from a named editor.
    E.g. when there are three named editors: aap, noot, mies, in that order, mies being the top of the stack, then the following projection which is part of aap may request a projection from mies.
+   (Note that the syntax is not settled yet.)
     ```
    editor aap
    ...
     @projection [
-       ${part12:mies}
+       ${self.part12 @as mies}
     ]
     ```
    The projection for the property will then act according to the rules in point 3, starting with mies.
    All other projections will start their search from aap.

-DONE in release 0.4.0
 6. Projections can reference projections for super-concepts or (implemented) interfaces.
 This is done by a special sub-projection.
    ```
    @projection [
        bla bla
-       [=> NameOfSuperConceptOrInterface]
+       [@use NameOfSuperConceptOrInterface]
        bla bla bla
    ]
    ```